matsengrp/vampire/README.md

 Note that the frequency estimation pipeline is run using `scons --pipe=pipe_freq`.

-### cluster execution
+### Cluster execution

 The pipeline includes a `--clusters` flag that, if used, will attempt to submit jobs to a [SLURM](https://slurm.schedmd.com/overview.html) cluster with the specified name.
-If you have access to a cluster with a different cluster scheduler, I hope you can modify the `execute.py` script accordingly.
+If you have access to a cluster with a different cluster scheduler, hopefully you can modify the `execute.py` script accordingly.

 ## Documentation